Surface House

-Surface House is a historic home located at Christiansburg, Montgomery County, Virginia.
+Surface House is a historic home located at Christiansburg, Montgomery County, Virginia, United States.
 It was built about 1870, and is a one-story, double-pile center passage form frame dwelling on a stone foundation.
 It has a hipped roof surrounded by pairs of ornamental brackets in the eaves that also decorate the pedimented four-bay porch.

 It was listed on the National Register of Historic Places in 1989.